yggi-games/community/README.md

     Greenlight is a roleplaying game in which you will direct, produce, write and star in your own television series.
 Each player will create a character that is the star of their own story-line.
 Together, you will explore the story of an entire television season in a single session.
     ```
+  * commit yor file as a pull request
+  * wait for someone to accept your requests